Travel writing based on first-hand experience

 Hotels

-Grand Hotel De Londres: Established in 1892 during the era of the Orient Express, this Grand Hôtel de Londres stands with a neoclassical façade and austere caryatids in bustling Beyoğlu.
-Inside, you’ll find a “fin de siècle” atmosphere perfect for those seeking oriental charm.
-The rooms, however, are showing their age.
+Grand Hotel De Londres: Founded in 1892, in the Orient Express era, this old-school grande dame stands in lively Beyoğlu behind a neoclassical façade with stern caryatids.
+Inside, it’s “fin de siècle” in the best possible way—perfect if you want that vintage, slightly oriental atmosphere.
+The rooms, however, do show their age.
 Rates start at €45 for an economy room (high season).

 Address: Asmalı Mescit Mh., Meşrutiyet Cd.
 No:53, 34430 Beyoğlu/İstanbul.

-Witt Istanbul Hotel: Perfect for design enthusiasts, this hotel features brass feet, floral cutouts, and suites with large bay windows offering panoramic views.
-Opened in 2008, it collaborates with top designers, including Turkey’s Autoban and Britain’s Ross Lovegrove.
-It has 18 rooms (at least 30m² each) and a rooftop with a permaculture garden.
+Witt Istanbul Hotel: A dream pick for design lovers—brass feet, floral cutouts, and suites with big bay windows opening to panoramic views.
+Opened in 2008, it partners with top designers (Turkey’s Autoban, the UK’s Ross Lovegrove).
+There are 18 rooms (minimum 30m²) plus a rooftop permaculture garden.
 Rates start from €110 for a standard “King” room (off-season; €155 otherwise).

 Address: Kılınç Ali Paşa Mahallesi, Defterdar Ykş.
 No:26, 34433 Beyoğlu/İstanbul.

-Sirkeci Mansion Hotel: Located in Sultanahmet and overlooking Gülhane Park, this hotel has 32 modern rooms, the Neyzade restaurant, a sauna, Turkish baths, a gym, and an indoor swimming pool.
-The wood-paneled façade is reminiscent of a large Swiss chalet surprise in the old city.
+Sirkeci Mansion Hotel: Right in Sultanahmet overlooking Gülhane Park, with 32 modern rooms, the Neyzade restaurant, sauna, Turkish baths, a gym, and an indoor pool.
+The wood-paneled façade looks like a Swiss chalet wandered into the old city and decided to stay.
 Standard rooms from €120.

 Address: Hoca Paşa, Taya Hatun Sk no:5, 34110 Fatih/İstanbul.